 Intro to Flatpick Guitar (level 2) We'll cover the basics of using a flatpick and developing a solid skill set for playing rhythm guitar, including bass runs.
 By playing songs, we'll learn pick mechanics as well as proper left-hand technique.

 Bluegrass and Country Flatpick Guitar Leads (level 3–4) We'll cover how to develop melody-based solos with interesting embellishments and some improvising.
 Learn skill-building exercises for both the left and right hands to improve speed and accuracy.

-Radim Zenkl was born in the Czech Republic and is currently based in California.
-This U.S. mandolin champion has worldwide credentials including guest appearances at prestigious music institutions such as the Berklee College of Music in Boston, Sibelius Academy in Helsinki, and teaching at over 80 week-long music camps in the last 24 years.
+Born in the Czech Republic and now based in California, U.S. Mandolin Champion Radim Zenkl has worldwide credentials, including guest appearances at prestigious music institutions such as the Berklee College of Music in Boston and Sibelius Academy in Helsinki.
+He’s taught at more than eighty music camps over the last thirty years.